chipjarred/Async/README.md

         print("foo threw exception, \(error.localizedDescription)")
     }

 These properties *only* return when the future is ready, meaning that `foo` has either returned a value or thrown an error.
 Until then, they just block, waiting for `foo` to complete.
-When `foo` does complete, if it returns a value, `.value` will contain that value, and `.error` will be `nil`.
-If `foo` throws an error, then `.value` will be `nil`, and `.error` will contain the error.
+When `foo` does complete, one of the following will be true:

+- If it returns a value, `.value` will contain that value, and `.error` will be `nil`.
+- If it throws an error, `.value` will be `nil`, and `.error` will contain the error.

 The `Future` will never have both an error and a value.

 Note that if a `timeout` modifer was set as mentioned above, and the specified time-out elapses before the closure completes, `.error` will contain `FutureError.timedOut`.